bg6cq/ethudp/README.md

 ./EthUDP -b IPB 6000 IPA 6000 br0
 ````

-will create a tap tunnel interface and add to br0 internet using UDP port 6000
+create a tap tunnel interface and add to br0 internet using UDP port 6000,
+Host 1 and Host 2 can communicate with each other.

 how it works:
 * open tap raw socket, run shell `brctl add if ??? tap?` add to bridge